blakeembrey/language-map/README.md

 * `color` - CSS hex color to represent the language
 * `group` - Associated language grouping
 * `aceMode` - A string name of the ace mode
-* `aliases` - Executable aliases
-* `filenames` - An array of filenames associated with the language
-* `extensions` - An array of extensions associated with the language
 * `searchable` - Boolean flag to enable searching
 * `searchTerm` - Deprecated: Some languages maybe indexed under a different alias